 Set within the coastal desert of Namibia are the biggest sand dunes in the world.
 They attract a vast number of travellers each year, many of whom aim to climb up the sands and enjoy a thrilling slide back down.
-But how much do you know about the Namib sand dunes?
-Here are ten lesser-known facts.
+But how much do you know about them?
+Here are ten lesser-known facts about the Namib sand dunes.

 1. Sossusvlei, in the southern part of the Namib Desert, is a salt and clay ‘pan’ surrounded by sand dunes.
 Due to its unique red sand, Sossusvlei is a must-see for many people when travelling to Africa.

 2. In the Nama language, ‘sossus’ translates as a dead end or place of no return, while in Afrikaans the word ‘vlei’ refers to a shallow lake or marsh.
 Together, the name Sossusvlei roughly translates to mean a dead end marsh.

 3. ‘Big Daddy’ attracts thousands of climbers sitting at a height of 325 metres, but the highest sand dune in the world is the nearby 383 metre-tall Dune 7.